cleon5/cleon5/README.md

 # 💫 About Me:
+Hi, I am Clever, a junior programmer specialized in front-end development<br> with experience in technologies such as React, JavaScript, Angular, Vue, and CSS.<br>
-Hi, I'm Clever, I live in Colima and I'm studying<br>Software Engineering in the 8th semester.<br>I consider that I am a curious person who is passionate <br>about learning new things and I like to experiment with <br>new technologies.
+	I consider that I am a curious person who is passionate about learning <br>new things and I like to experiment with new technologies.

 ## 🌐 Socials: